Day 1, Lights

 - The Bible quotes God as saying, “Water under the sky, flow into one place to make room for dry ground” (1:9).

-- Miller reports that some geoscientists theorize that Earth was a waterworld 2.5 billion years ago.
+- Some geoscientists theorize that Earth was a waterworld 2.5 billion years ago.

 The Genesis writer doesn’t say God created the sun and moon.
 The writer says God created “two bright sky lights.
 The biggest and brightest lit the day.
 The smaller one lit the night” (1:16).
 Some scholars speculate that the writer skipped the names of sun and moon because in Bible times the sun and moon were names of pagan gods.
 The sun was Shamash (SHAH mahsh).
 The moon was Yarikh (YAR ack).
 Would you buy into that theory?

-In the short article, “Why are we here?” on page 24 of A Visual Walk Through Genesis, Miller says God gave humans the job of taking care of Creation.
-His Bible paraphrase, the Casual English Bible, quotes God this way: “They’ll be in charge of the planet….Sky high to ocean deep, they’ll make the call about what happens on the earth” (1:26).
-Do you think Miller got that right?
+God gave humans the job of taking care of Creation.
+The Casual English Bible quotes God this way: “They’ll be in charge of the planet….Sky high to ocean deep, they’ll make the call about what happens on the earth” (1:26).
+Do you think the paraphrase got it right?
 And if we are Earth’s caretakers, how do you think we’re doing?

 - the Trinity, Father, Son, and Holy Spirit